alissonrubim/CopyColorGAJs/README.md

 ------------ | ------------- | ------------
 Color | RGB Color | It's the target color of the algorithm Population size | Integer | The size of the population in the generation.
 A big population results in a better fitness, but, can slow down the process.
-Mutation probability | Float (0-100) | It's the probability of one subject received a mutation in his genes.
+Mutation probability | Float (0-100) | It's the probability of one subject received a mutation in its/his genes.
 Maximum generations to stop | Integer | The maximum cicles of generation until quit the algorithm.
 Seed | Integer | The seed used for generate the random numbers in the process.
 Note that the seed it's dependent of the every parameters on the screen.
 Error margin | Float (0-100) | It's the error that can be tolerated in the algorithm.
 For example: i want a color that can be 95% like the target color, so, the error margin is 5% (100-95).